Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely to affect this region.
-Notable ones are Victoria to NSW Interconnector West (VNI West), Kerang Solar & BESS Hybrid, Kerang District Health Facility Upgrade (CSSD, PACU, and Operating Theatre Equipment), and Koorangie Energy Storage System (KESS).
-The following list outlines those most relevant.
+AreaSearch has identified seven projects likely to affect the region.
+Notable ones include Victoria to NSW Interconnector West (VNI West), Kerang Solar & BESS Hybrid, Koorangie Energy Storage System (KESS), and Kerang District Health Facility Upgrade (CSSD, PACU, and Operating Theatre Equipment).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.